By: Marilyn L. Davis

 We All Distort Time in Early Recovery

 For many of us, our addiction took on the cycle of use, withdrawal, and more use.
 Then we had to dodge family, responsibilities, and authorities.
-While these took time, energy and effort, there was usually a lot of wait time – for the dealer, for our family to get over the hard feelings, or for the cops to leave.
+While these took time, energy and effort, there was usually a lot of sitting around, wasting hours, or not being productive.
+We waited for the dealer, for our family to get over the hard feelings, or for the cops to leave.

 When we first get into recovery, time takes on a different aspect – there is either too much or not enough.
 We may become aware of how much time we wasted in our addiction, and desperately try to make up for all the mistakes of the past in one day.

-Or, we have too much time and begin to romance or develop euphoric recall for our using days.
-When we romance our use, we only remember the pleasant times forgetting the consequences of our use.
+Or, we think we don’t have anything to do and begin to romance or develop euphoric recall for our using days.
+When we romance our use, we only remember the pleasant feelings or experiences, forgetting the consequences of our use.

 I’ve always thought that Brian Tracy, author of Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time, summed up my appreciation of time in my addiction: “One of the very worst uses of time is to do something very well that need not be done at all.”